ibm-cloud-docs/cephaas/getting-started.md

 copyright:
  years: 2024, 2025
-lastupdated: "2025-01-29"
+lastupdated: "2025-01-30"

-keywords: unified storage, volume size, IOPS, Security, Encryption, LUN, secondary storage, mount storage, provision storage, iSCSI, MPIO, redundant
+keywords: unified storage, volume size, Security, Encryption, secondary storage, mount storage, provision storage, cost estimation

 subcollection: cephaas

 ---
 {{site.data.keyword.attribute-definition-list}}
 {: ui-linked}

+An IBM representative will contact you to understand your requirements and provide you with offers and discounts.
+Post discussions and approvals, your IBM representative will place your order.
+You will be able to track your order from your IBM Cloud account dashboard.
+{: important}

 # Getting started with {{site.data.keyword.cephaas_full_notm}}
 {: #getting-started}